adamiaonr/hostapd/scripts/code-analysis/README.md

 $ git clone https://github.com/petersenna/codeviz.git
 ```

-below i summarized the steps i've followed to generate a `.graph` file using the
+below i summarized the steps i've followed to generate a visual representation of
-codeviz's `genfull` script. all the steps have been tested on Ubuntu 16.04.2 LTS
+`hostapd`'s code. all the steps have been tested on Ubuntu 16.04.2 LTS
 (Xenial), 4.4.0-70-generic (x86_64) Linux kernel.

 ## generating the full graph

 ### a note on the `cdepn` method
-first, i've tried to follow the `cdepn` method proposed by the [codeviz README](https://github.com/petersenna/codeviz), which involves compiling a patched version of `gcc` (version 4.6.2). that
+first, i've tried to follow the `cdepn` method proposed by the [codeviz README](https://github.com/petersenna/codeviz), which involves compiling a patched version of `gcc` (version 4.6.2). in short, the patch makes `gcc` output `.cdepn` files with dependencies in-between function calls, which are then used by codeviz scripts to build a callgraph.

-turned out to be a "huge mistake" (explanation below). so, i ended up using the alternative `nccout` method: not only did it work, it was also quick & easy.
+that turned out to be a "HUGE mistake" (explanation below). so, i ended up using the alternative `nccout` method: not only did it work, it was also quick & easy.

-the `cdepn` method proposed in the [codeviz README](https://github.com/petersenna/codeviz) is full of minor
-errors which break the compilation of `gcc`. it also doesn't work well in x86_64 architectures. anyway,
+the `cdepn` method - as described in the [codeviz README](https://github.com/petersenna/codeviz) - is full of minor omissions which break the compilation of `gcc`. it also doesn't work well in x86_64 architectures. anyway,
-if you really wanna go down the `cdepn` path, check these sources for
+if you really wanna go down that path, check these sources for
 troubleshooting [1](http://www.jianshu.com/p/b3ed2b3652ac), [2](https://stephanfr.com/2012/10/20/build-a-debug-version-of-gcc-4-7-2-for-ubuntu-12-04/), [3](http://www.yonch.com/tech/code-call-graphs-codeviz)).

 ### generating `nccout` files